| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Test strings for inequality case-insensitive.
 See notes at the beginning of this section.

-string is less than s2
+Test if s1 string is less than s2 string

 case-insensitive.
 See notes at the beginning of this section.

-string is greater than s2
+Test if s1 string is greater than s2 string

 case-insensitive.
 See notes at the beginning of this section.